nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/DWOh_hRJ1uo/index.md

 ---
 title: What is your best advice for becoming a Scrum Master outside software engineering?
+description: "Unlock the secrets to becoming a Scrum Master beyond software!
+Join Martin as he shares essential tips for leading teams in any field. \U0001F30D\U0001F680 #Scrum #Agile"
 date: 2023-07-19
 videoId: DWOh_hRJ1uo
 url: /resources/videos/:slug